pretix/pretix-docs/docs/guides/widget.md

 # Widget

-If you want to include your ticket shop on your event website or blog, you can use the embeddable widget.
+You can include your ticket shop on your website by embedding the pretix widget.
-This way, customers can buy their tickets without leaving your website.
+The widget allows your customers to buy tickets without leaving your website.
-Alternatively, you can use the [pretix Button](widget.md#pretix-button) to instantly select some products and proceed to checkout for the customer.
+As an alternative to the widget, you can use the [pretix Button](widget.md#pretix-button).
+Clicking this button adds a selection of products to the cart and proceeds to checkout for the customer.

 Your embedded widget could look like the following: